 There were a few women in Stephen's life.
 Okay, many.
 After a string of failed relationships, and some soul-searching, he set his mind on getting to the bottom of his insecurity and fears of commitment.
 He sought help from a professional, but that only helped empty his bank account.
 Then it hit him.
 Even though he had a good life, by most standards, it wasn't the life he wanted.
 He was standing in his own way.
 So, he decided to seek more therapy, but this time, in the form of an acting class.
 What better way to address your fears than to get up and perform in front of a room full of strangers.
 It worked.
 He began to take chances and worry less about looking foolish or feeling stupid, and as he hypothesized, this had a tremendous effect on all aspects of his life.

 Soon after, he quit his corporate job and jumped into acting with both feet.
-He soon acquired an agent and began building a respectable resume of independent films, commercials, and the like.
-He has also returned to his writing roots and is currently working on a few screenplays that he intends to produce in the near future.
+He soon acquired a couple of agents and began building a respectable resume of films, television, commercials, and the like.
+He has also returned to his writing roots, focusing on writing screenplays with strong, interesting roles that appeal to him and allow him to stretch as an actor.